 Advanced technology has made it easy so that we do not require papers for everyday office work anymore.
 This is why a lot of offices around the globe are going paperless.
+So if you want to buy the best 11x17 scanner, simply keep on reading.

 For this, you need a scanner.
 One good enough would be able to digitize all your papers, all the while storing them in an organized manner.
 For so much work, you would want a scanner that performs well.